Official: Lyft drivers at Disney World can join union

 But regional NLRB director David Cohen wrote in his decision last week that the waiver doesn't apply to the "Minnie Van" drivers since the Lyft job didn't exist when the contract was negotiated.
 Cohen also said that the job the "Minnie Van" drivers do is hardly any different than bus drivers and other transportation workers already represented by the Teamsters.

-Spokespeople for Lyft and Disney World didn't immediately return email inquiries on Monday.
+Lyft spokesman Adrian Durbin said in a statement that the vehicles and drivers are operated by Disney and referred further questions to the theme park resort.
+A spokesperson for Disney World didn't return email inquiries on Monday.

-Disney World and Lyft reached an agreement last year to start the new service limited to guests at the theme park resort.
-For $20 per trip, guests can get the private rides using the Lyft app on their phones instead of having to wait for Disney buses to drive them from resorts to parks to Disney's entertainment complex.
+Disney World and Lyft reached an agreement last year to start the new service, limited to guests at the theme park resort.
+For $20 per trip, guests can get the private rides using the Lyft app on their phones instead of having to wait for Disney buses to drive them from resorts to Disney's entertainment complex.

-The "Minnie Van" drivers are paid anywhere from $13 to $21 an hour and have a uniform of black denims and a gray shirt.
+The "Minnie Van" drivers are paid anywhere from $13 to $21 an hour.
 They get two weeks of training in which they are instructed to tell stories to their passengers, advise them about things to do at Walt Disney World and help resolve any problems the Disney guests may encounter.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.